bandanna2k/parkrun-stats/README.md

 ## Minor

+- Save pIndex

+- pIndex deltas

 - Change 'How are we doing test to assume next event number'

-- Upload to Google sites.
-Add as embedded for now.

-- Font that works on mobile

 - Invariant test for results against attendance NEEDS TESTING